antleaf/doapr/webroot/content/repositories/agrirxiv.md

 record_count: 'Full text : 138'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
+scientific_committees: |-
-scientific_committees: Yes advisory board is made up of active researchers and users
+  Yes advisory board is made up of active researchers and users.

+  Renewal of membership is based on regular discussion and confirmation of commitment
 service_pricing: None
 short_name:
 status: open